LetMeR00t/TA-thehive-cortex/README.md

 ## Commands in searches

 You can use new commands within your searches.
 For more information, please [read the associated documentation](https://github.com/LetMeR00t/TA-cortex/tree/master/docs/commands.md).

+## Everything you need to know about the custom alert actions or adaptative responses

+For more information, please [read the associated documentation](https://github.com/LetMeR00t/TA-cortex/tree/master/docs/alert_actions_and_adaptive_response.md).

 # Support